Today's Toxic Consumer Culture:

 Comparatively, BP and Shell, the two largest European companies, have accepted the science and even shown support for the governmental laws controlling emissions.
 This shows why this mentality has become so toxic.
 It has led to America’s innaction against climate change.

 The Influence of Advertising

 Another issue with our capitalist ideals is how they have influenced companies to use advertising methods that promote overconsumption.
 Diving deeper into advertising methods, it is important to show how negatively this manipulative approach to selling products has impacted the American public.
 It affects how we consume.
-We buy things that will be inevitably thrown out.
-We also buy things that generate a lot of waste.
+Because of this, we now buy things that will be inevitably thrown out.
+Hence, we also buy things that generate a lot of waste.

 More Influence on a Younger Generation

 Just think about when you were younger.
 How easily you would fall victim to the toy and cheap makeup ads that played in between your favorite shows.
 For instance, I remember begging my parents to buy me a certain product that we had passed while shopping one week, simply because I had seen an ad for it on T.V.